DaedalicEntertainment/qt-coding-conventions/README.md

 ## 1. Namespaces

+1.1. __DO__ use PascalCase for namespace names.

-1.1. _Wrap all code in a matching namespace, e.g. with the name of the application or library._
+1.2. _Wrap all code in a matching namespace, e.g. with the name of the application or library._

-1.2. _Avoid namespace pollution by only using specific types, never whole namespaces._
+1.3. _Avoid namespace pollution by only using specific types, never whole namespaces._

       // Right
       using Daedalic::AboutModel;